 3. Open The Windows For at Least 2 Inches

 Opening the windows is a crucial step here.
-It will help all the humid gets out of the car.
+It will help all the humidity get out of the car.
 If you don’t open car windows, moisture will stay in a car which will make the whole procedure much longer.

 4. Turn The Air Condition On